Open-Wine-Components/umu-launcher/README.md

 ```shell
 ./configure.sh --prefix=/usr
 ```
-Change the `--prefix` as fit for your distribution, for example `/usr/local`, or `/app` for packaging through flatpak
+Change the `--prefix` as fit for your distribution, for example `/usr/local`, or `/app` for packaging through Flatpak.

 Then run `make` to build.
 After a successful build the resulting files should be available in the `./builddir` directory